Should We Adopt Green Supply Chain Management in the Construction Industry?

 First, you should identify in the various stages of your operations, the impacts they have on the environment, be they social or economic.

-Then you plan your implementation with all your supply chain stakeholders including your clients, to make sure you will respond to their requirements.
+Then you plan your implementation with all your supply chain stakeholders including your clients, to ensure you will respond to their requirements.
 Your steps should include:

 • introducing ethical sourcing practices throughout your entire supply chain